FAQ - PRTG hosted by Paessler

-PRTG in the cloud is the cloud solution for network monitoring from Paessler AG.
+PRTG hosted by Paessler is the cloud solution for network monitoring from Paessler AG.
 The PRTG server, which is responsible for the visualization, configuration, and management of the network monitoring environment, is operated by Paessler AG.

 Please take a look here for a detailed service description.

 No, neither the license nor the data can be migrated.
-The reason behind this is that your instance's data is stored in the cloud and you can't simply access it on an operating system level as you could do with an on premises installation.
-Also both PRTG in the cloud and PRTG on premises have two fundamentally different pricing structures, the first being a subscription model, and the latter one being a one-time purchase plus maintenance.
+The reason behind this is that your instance's data is stored in the cloud and you can't simply access it on an operating system level as you could with PRTG on premises.
+Also, both PRTG hosted by Paessler and PRTG on premises have two fundamentally different pricing structures.
+The former is a subscription model and the latter is a one-time purchase plus maintenance.

-PRTG in the cloud is offered as a service by Paessler and runs in the cloud.
-You don't need a PRTG core server installation inside your network, we take over the hosting for you.
+PRTG hosted by Paessler is offered as a service by Paessler and runs in the cloud.
+You don't need a PRTG core server installation inside your network because we take over the hosting for you.

-With PRTG on premises you integrate the PRTG core server directly into your network.
-Please see the following list for the most important differences:
+With PRTG on premises, you integrate the PRTG core server directly into your network.
+Please see the following table for the most important differences:

 |PRTG core and local probe run||In the cloud||In your network|

 |Remote probes run||On your servers||On your servers|